millinon/jump.wtf/README.md

 A typical interaction is a user goes to the site root, which is served by `i.hh`.
 If the user submits a link or file, their browser sends a POST request that gets handled by `s.hh`.
 If all goes well, the user is redirected to `r.hh`, presenting the generated URL.
 If the generated key is in the form "someString", then when a visiting user accesses "jump.wtf/someString", `g.hh` handles the request.
 If `g.hh` finds a matching key, then the user is redirected to the corresponding URL.

-The rest of the static resources needed for the site are arranged into a few directories:
+The rest of the resources needed for the site are arranged into a few directories:

 * `b/`: A trapdoor for bad bots
 * `h/`: HTML resources (JS / CSS)
-* `p/`: PHP/HHVM resources
+* `p/`: PHP/HHVM scripts to be included
 * `u/`: Temporary storage for uploaded files

 The data on the submitted links is intended to all be stored remotely by AWS resources; the project should ultimately store no state on the local machine.
-This is violated currently by the `b/` trapdoor, and will also require implementation for adding rate limiting.
+This is violated currently by the `b/` trapdoor, and the temporary storage of uploaded files in the `u/` directory.

 ## To-Do